 I have always loved hiking, and prior to my disability I had the opportunity to hike through amazing terrain in the UK, Europe, and USA including a crater made by an asteroid!
 Since becoming a wheelchair user I know how easy it is to spend the majority of the week indoors - relying on cars or public transport, and spending a lot of work/leisure time indoors due to the availability of accessible facilities.
 Slowly it creeps up on you that you haven’t spent any substantial time outdoors or in any natural light.
 Aside from the benefits of sunlight - which triggers your body to produce Vitamin D - spending time outdoors and in green spaces is known to improve mood, stress, anxiety and wellbeing.

-Now that Summer is finally here there is less rain - as a wheelchair user this means my chair is less likely to get mucky or stuck in the mud.
 There are plenty of accessible trails, parks and gardens ripe for exploring and the AccessAble website and App can help you find places and accessible facilities nearby.

 In Newcastle one of the largest accessible green spaces is the Town Moor and Exhibition Park.
 The Town Moor has a number of accessible paths through fields, typically these are full of cattle March to October which can prove a little too messy for wheelchair users!
 Annually, it is also the site of one of Europe’s largest travelling funfairs “The Hoppings” that have been hosted in Newcastle Town Moor for almost 140 years and are returning 21st-29th June 2019.

 Exhibition Park lies at the South East corner and has several well paved paths connecting the sports facilities (croquet lawn, tennis courts, basketball courts), children’s playground, skate park, a former boating lake with plenty of ducks and swans and the Victorian bandstand.